ooni/ooni.org/content/post/web-connectivity.md

 **4. HTTP GET request**

-As the web_connectivity test connects to tested websites (through the previous step), it sends requests through the HTTP protocol to the servers which are hosting those websites.
+As the Web Connectivity test connects to tested websites (through the previous step), it sends requests through the HTTP protocol to the servers which are hosting those websites.
 A server normally responds to an HTTP GET request with the content of the webpage that is requested.